 In 1904 when the Havre downtown burned to the ground, reputable businesses moved to the Underground to continue business while the town was rebuilt.

 Today, the Havre Beneath the Streets is a unique and interesting museum dedicated to the history of Havre.
-Many of the original shops and businesses have been restored to give visitors an idea of the unique collection of people and industry that used the Underground.
+Many of the original shops and businesses have been restored to give visitors an idea of the unique collection of people and industries that used the Underground.

 Wahkpa Chu’gn Archaeological Site